 While many of us enjoy being fresh and clean, bath time can be a terrifying experience to someone with dementia.
 It’s cold and slippery, with hard floors and sharp edges.
 Mirrors can be disorienting, and water falling from the showerhead may appear as broken glass raining down upon them.
 They may feel anxious about a lack of privacy or are afraid of falling.

 Dressing poses a lot of challenges for individuals with dementia.
 Dirty, familiar clothes may be more comforting and comfortable than a freshly laundered set.
 They can be overwhelmed by choices, and choose inappropriate clothing (for example, wearing sweaters and long pants during the heat of summer).
-They may become fixated on one set of clothing and become anxious if it needs washed.
+They may become fixated on one set of clothing and become anxious if it needs to be washed.

 Brushing one’s teeth, clipping nails, shaving and maintaining a hair style can be a challenge for a loved one who can’t remember the steps, is overwhelmed by the amount of “stuff” needed to complete the task or simply can’t do it the way they used to.
 When we look good, we usually feel better, so remember that being “put together” is still very important for your loved one.